Ghost distributions on supersymmetric spaces I: Koszul induced superspaces, branching, and the full ghost centre: Induced supervarieties in the sense of Koszul

 It's also straightforward to show that for $v\in\h$ we have

 and (when applicable) for $h\in H_0$ we have

 This construction is local in the sense that we have, for an open subvariety $U_0\sub X_0$,

-From this it is not hard to show that $(F_0)^{\h}$ is an even rank vector bundle on $(X_0)^{\h}$ of the same rank as $F_0$.
+From this it is not hard to show that $(F_0)^{(\h)}$ is an even rank vector bundle on $X_0^{(\h)}$ of the same rank as $F_0$.

-\begin{prop} There is a natural bijection between even rank $\h$-equivariant vector bundles on $(X_0)^{\h}$ and $\h_{\ol{0}}$-equivariant vector bundles on $X_0$, given explicitly as follows: \begin{itemize} \item given an $\h_{\ol{0}}$-equivariant vector bundle $F_0$ on $X_0$, we may produce the $\h$-equivariant vector bundle $(F_0)^{\h}$ on $X$; and \item given an $\h$-equivariant vector bundle $F$ on $(X_0)^{\h}$ we may take the $\h_{\ol{0}}$-equivariant vector bundle on $X_0$ gotten by pulling back along embedding $i:X_0\hookrightarrow (X_0)^{\h}$. \end{itemize} This restricts to a bijection of even rank $H$-equivariant vector bundles on $(X_0)^{\h}$ and $H_0$-equivariant vector bundles on $X_0$, when applicable. \end{prop} \begin{proof} If we start with an $\h_{\ol{0}}$-equivariant vector bundle $F_0$, then we have a natural surjection
+\begin{prop} There is a natural, rank preserving bijection between $\h$-equivariant vector bundles on $X_0^{(\h)}$ and $\h_{\ol{0}}$-equivariant vector bundles on $X_0$, given explicitly as follows: \begin{itemize} \item given an $\h_{\ol{0}}$-equivariant vector bundle $F_0$ on $X_0$, we may produce the $\h$-equivariant vector bundle $(F_0)^{(\h)}$ on $X$; and \item given an $\h$-equivariant vector bundle $F$ on $X_0^{(\h)}$ we may take the $\h_{\ol{0}}$-equivariant vector bundle on $X_0$ gotten by pulling back along embedding $i:X_0\hookrightarrow X_0^{(\h)}$. \end{itemize} This restricts to a bijection of $H$-equivariant vector bundles on $X_0^{(\h)}$ and $H_0$-equivariant vector bundles on $X_0$, when applicable. \end{prop} \begin{proof} If we start with an $\h_{\ol{0}}$-equivariant vector bundle $F_0$, then we have a natural surjection

 given by evaluating an element of $\Hom_{\h_{\ol{0}}}(\UU\h,\Gamma(X_0,F_0))$ at $1\in\UU\h$.
 It is an $\h_{\ol{0}}$-equivariant map, and since the vector bundles have the same rank, it must be an isomorphism.